-On this page you will find a series of tutorials introducing FPGA design with verilog.
-These tutorials take you through all the steps required to start using verilog and are aimed at total beginners.
+On this page you will find a series of Verilog tutorials that introduce FPGA design and simulation with Verilog.
+These Verilog tutorials take you through all the steps required to start using Verilog and are aimed at total beginners.

 In the first post in this series we talk about how Verilog designs are structured and how this relates to the hardware being described.